adwitiyashukla/hirelens/README.md

   2. What was your specific contribution to the nbdime upstream merge?
      -> Open source evidence was borderline across runs.
 ```

+Those risk flags never change the score, which is deliberate.
+An employment gap can be caregiving,
+illness, study, or a startup that failed, and every one of those correlates with a protected
+characteristic, so deducting points for it would quietly encode exactly the bias the project is
+supposed to avoid.
+The fact gets surfaced and a human decides.

 `redact-preview` on a sample resume.
 Identity goes, every technical claim and every character
 offset survives: